-Are you ready for a vacation and wonder if going to a hotel or taking an RV is the better choice?
+Are you ready for a vacation and wondering if going to a hotel or taking an RV is the better choice?

 There is more to travel than the bottom-line cost, including the stress of reaching your destination, accessibility to attractions, privacy, ability to take along pets, and ease of changing locations.

 To help you make the correct travel decision, all the details about the pros and cons of hotel stays versus RV are down below.

 Knowing the differences can be enlightening for those new to RVing, so let’s dive right in!

 RV owners remain owners because they find RV vacations to be much more practical, budget-friendly, and enjoyable than hotel stays.

 The allure of hotel amenities calls much more strongly to other travelers because they enjoy the feeling of being pampered.